• Skip to primary navigation

 (Laughter)

-But, sorry, Dad, as a kid I resented for it, because I blamed him for making me soft, which wasn’t welcomed in the town in Oregon that we had moved to.
-Because soft meant that I was bullied.
-See, my dad wasn’t traditionally masculine, so he didn’t teach me to use my hands.
-He didn’t teach me how to hunt, how fight, you know, man stuff.
-Instead he taught me what he knew: that being man was about sacrifice and doing whatever you can take care of and provide for your family.
-But there was another I learned how to play from my dad, who, I discovered, it from his dad, a state senator who later in life had to work nights as a janitor to his family, and he never told a soul.
-That role was to suffer secret.
-And now three generations later, I find myself playing that role, too.
-So couldn’t my grandfather just reach out to another man ask for help?
-Why does my dad to this day think he’s got to do it all on his own? know a man who would rather die than tell man that they’re hurting.
+But, sorry, Dad, a kid I resented him for it, because I blamed him for me soft, which wasn’t welcomed in the small town Oregon that we had moved to.
+Because being soft that I was bullied.
+See, my dad wasn’t traditionally masculine, so he didn’t teach me how to my hands.
+He didn’t teach me how to hunt, how to fight, know, man stuff.
+Instead he taught me what he knew: that a man was about sacrifice and doing whatever you to take care of and provide for your family. there was another role I learned how to play my dad, who, I discovered, learned it from his dad, a senator who later in life had to work nights a janitor to support his family, and he never told soul.
+That role was to suffer in secret.
+And now three generations later, find myself playing that role, too.
+So why couldn’t my just reach out to another man and ask for help?
+Why does my dad to day still think he’s got to do it all on own?
+I know a man who would rather die than tell man that they’re hurting.
 But it’s not because we’re all, like, strong silent types.
 It’s not.
-A lot of men are really good at making friends, and talking, just not about anything real.
+A lot of men are really good at making friends, and talking, just about anything real.

 (Laughter)

-So of the ways that I have been practicing breaking free of this behavior are by experiences that force me to be vulnerable.
-So if there’s something I’m experiencing around in my life, I practice diving straight into it, no matter scary it is — and sometimes, even publicly.
-Because then in doing so I away its power, and my display of vulnerability can in some cases give other permission to do the same.
+So some of ways that I have been practicing breaking free of this behavior by creating experiences that force me to be vulnerable.
+So there’s something I’m experiencing shame around in my life, practice diving straight into it, no matter how scary it is — and sometimes, even publicly.
+Because in doing so I take away its power, and my display vulnerability can in some cases give other men permission do the same.

-As an example, a little while ago I was wrestling with issue in my life that I knew I needed to talk to my guy friends about, but was so paralyzed by fear that they would judge and see me as weak and I would lose my standing a leader that I knew I had to take them out of on a three-day guys trip —
+As an example, a little while ago I was wrestling with an issue in life that I knew I needed to talk to my friends about, but I was so paralyzed by fear that they would judge me and see as weak and I would lose my standing as a leader that knew I had to take them out of town on a three-day guys —

 (Laughter)

-Just to up.
+Just to open up.
 And guess what?
-It wasn’t until the end the third day that I finally found the strength to talk to about what I was going through.
-But when I did, amazing happened.
-I realized that I wasn’t alone, because guys had also been struggling.
-And as soon as I found the strength the courage to share my shame, it was gone.
-Now, I’ve over time that if I want to practice vulnerability, I need to build myself a system of accountability.
-So I’ve been blessed as an actor.
-I’ve built a really wonderful fan base, really, really sweet and engaged, and so I decided to my social platform as kind of this Trojan horse wherein I could create a practice of authenticity and vulnerability.
-The response has been incredible.
+It wasn’t the end of the third day that I finally found strength to talk to them about what I was going through.
+But when I did, something amazing happened. realized that I wasn’t alone, because my guys had also been struggling.
+And soon as I found the strength and the courage to share my shame, was gone.
+Now, I’ve learned over time that if I want to practice vulnerability, then I need to myself a system of accountability.
+So I’ve been really blessed as an actor.
+I’ve built a wonderful fan base, really, really sweet and engaged, and I decided to use my social platform as kind of Trojan horse wherein I could create a daily practice of authenticity and vulnerability.
+The response been incredible.
 It’s been affirming, it’s been heartwarming.
-I tons of love and press and positive messages daily.
-But it’s all from certain demographic: women.
+I get tons of love and and positive messages daily.
+But it’s all from a certain demographic: women.

 (Laughter)

 This is real.
-Why are only women following me?
-Where the men?
+Why are women following me?
+Where are the men?

 (Laughter)

-About a year ago, I posted photo.
-Now, afterwards, I was scrolling through some of the comments, and noticed that one of my female fans had tagged her in the picture, and her boyfriend responded by saying, “Please stop me in gay shit.
+About a ago, I posted this photo.
+Now, afterwards, I was scrolling through some of the comments, and noticed that one of my female fans had tagged boyfriend in the picture, and her boyfriend responded by saying, “Please tagging me in gay shit.
 Thx.”

 (Laughter)

-As if being gay makes you less of man, right?
+As if being gay makes less of a man, right?

-So I took a deep breath, and I responded.
-I said, politely, that I was just curious, because I’m on an exploration of masculinity, and I to know why my love for my wife qualified as gay shit.
-And then I said, I just wanted to learn.
+So I took a deep breath, and I responded. said, very politely, that I was just curious, because I’m on exploration of masculinity, and I wanted to know why my for my wife qualified as gay shit.
+And then I said, honestly I just to learn.

 (Laughter)

-Now, he immediately wrote me back. thought he was going to go off on me, but he apologized.
-He told me how, growing up, public displays of affection were down on.
-He told me that he was wrestling and struggling with his ego, and how much he his girlfriend and how thankful he was for her patience.
+Now, he immediately wrote me back.
+I he was going to go off on me, but instead he apologized.
+He told me how, up, public displays of affection were looked down on.
+He told me that he was and struggling with his ego, and how much he loved his girlfriend how thankful he was for her patience.
 And then few weeks later, he messaged me again.
-This time sent me a photo of him on one knee proposing.
+This time he sent me a photo him on one knee proposing.

 (Applause)